‘I, I will be king

 “The guardian angel cooperative has been monitoring your behavior.
 They’re either shocked or jealous, but whatever ever the cause, you will no longer be just Tim’s guardian angel.”

 “What?
 Tim’s guardian angel is you.
-I’m his dead boyfriend.
+I am his dead boyfriend.
 What about being inseparable until his death?”

 “You’ve been doing such a good job.
 This is a promotion.
 You have learned how to use the Time Warp.
-Now you’ll be assigned to be the guardian to other needy, deserving souls.
+Now you can be the guardian to other needy, deserving souls.
 Tim will not know when you are busy doing other guardian work.
 Face it, you often just skip forward in time when Tim’s asleep or in class.”

 “I’m being punished for being a good angel?”